-Occasionally, the students of SSM are chosen to publish their writing/ artwork in contests and events.
-Additionally, events arise where students may be photographed or recorded for television, newspaper, website or radio coverage.
-If a parent or guardian objects to this, he/she must write the Principal a note indicating that objection by Tuesday, September 4, 2021.
+Occasionally, the students at SSM are chosen to publish their writing/artwork in contests and events.
+Additionally, events arise where students may be photographed or recorded for television, newspaper, website, social media, email or radio publication.
+St. Stephen the Martyr Catholic School's social media accounts are public, and thus can be shared to other accounts, outside of our school community.